Metricsmarket-cap

 In depth

 Two practical wrinkles matter for venture.
 First, "shares outstanding" can mean basic (issued common) or fully-diluted (basic plus options, warrants, RSUs, and convertibles).
-Public-market screeners typically report basic; M&A models and DCF builds use fully-diluted because that is the share base the acquirer must buy.
+Public-market screeners typically report basic; M&A models and DCF builds use fully-diluted because that is the share base an acquirer must buy.
 Second, market cap is equity-only.
-A heavily-indebted public company can have a small market cap and a much larger enterprise value, and venture comp work uses EV almost exclusively for that reason.
+A heavily-indebted listed company can have a small market cap and a much larger enterprise value, and venture comp work uses EV almost exclusively for that reason.

-The brackets per FINRA are mega-cap above $200B, large-cap $10B to $200B, mid-cap $2B to $10B, small-cap $250M to $2B, and micro-cap below $250M.
-These are conventions, not legal definitions, and individual index providers (S&P, Russell) use slightly different cutoffs.
+Common size brackets in widespread industry use are mega-cap above $200B, large-cap $10B to $200B, mid-cap $2B to $10B, small-cap $250M to $2B, and micro-cap below $250M.
+These are conventions, not legal definitions, and individual index providers (S&P, Russell, FTSE, MSCI) use slightly different cutoffs.

 Why it matters